RESEARCH

 As an interdisciplinary lab of clinicians and computer scientists, our research spans natural language processing methods development and clinical translational AI efforts.
 Our core research areas are described below.
 You can find our full publication list here.

 Language models learn an implicit knowledge representation from their pretraining data, but the quality, factuality, and biases of this knowledge are imperfect.
-Our lab is interested in evaluating gaps and inaccuracies in clinical knowledge and understanding how we can ground models in reliable knowledge sources.
-We have a particular focus on understanding how models’ knowledge representations contribute to incorrect or biased reasoning in downstream clinical applications.
+Our lab is interested in evaluating gaps and inaccuracies in clinical knowledge and understanding in large language models and vision language models, and how we can improve oversight of these models within the clinical workflow.

 Selected Papers:

 • Gallifant J *, Chen S *, Moreira P, Munch N, Gao M, Pond J, Celi LA, Aerts H, Hartvigsen T, Bitterman DS.
-Language models are surprisingly fragile to drug names in biomedical benchmarks. arXiv:2406.12066.
+Language models are surprisingly fragile to drug names in biomedical benchmarks.
+EMNLP Findings 2024.

 • Chen S *, Gallifant J *, Gao M, Moreira P, Munch Nikolaj, Muthukkumar A, Rajan A, Kolluri J, Fiske A, Hastings J, Aerts H, Anthony B, Celi LA, La Cava WG, Bitterman DS.
-Cross-Care: Assessing the Healthcare Implications of Pre-training Data on Language Model Bias. arXiv:2405.05506
+Cross-Care: Assessing the Healthcare Implications of Pre-training Data on Language Model Bias.
+NeurIPS 2024.

 • Chen S, Kann B, Foote MB, Aerts HJWL, Savova GK, Mak RH, Bitterman DS.
 Use of artificial intelligence chatbots for cancer treatment information.
 JAMA Oncol.
 2023 Aug 24;e232954. doi: 10.1001/jamaoncol.2023.2954.
 PMID: 37615976; PMCID: PMC104505842023